travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Data Structures/music_info.md

     int adjust_mc;
     unsigned int difficulty[2];
     unsigned int special;
-    unsigned short max_spm[];   // NOTE:  These variables are being declared here without a length, but unsigned short avg_spm[];   //        in actuality, the length depends on the game the structure is unsigned short avg_jpm[];   //        being used in, and the number of difficulties for stepcharts unsigned short chaos_v[];   //        in said game. unsigned short freez_v[];
+    unsigned short max_spm[];   // NOTE:  These variables are being declared here without unsigned short avg_spm[];   //        a length.
+In actuality, these arrays are of a fixed
+    unsigned short avg_jpm[];   //        length.
+How long they are is dependant on the game, unsigned short chaos_v[];   //        and how many difficulties are present in said game.
+    unsigned short freez_v[];
     char* title;
     char* l_name;